-8. Invoicing & Payment Collection
+h.
+Invoicing & Payment Collection

 Invoices are generated and sent to dealers for the delivered products.
-The finance team is responsible for following up on payments to ensure timely collection.
+The sales team is responsible for following up on payments to ensure timely collection.
 Regular financial reports are prepared to monitor sales performance, cash flow, and overall profitability.

-9. Marketing and Promotions
+i.
+Marketing and Promotions

-Our Company conducts marketing campaigns, offers discounts, and runs promotions to increase sales and attract more dealers.
+Our Company conducts marketing campaigns and promotions to increase sales and attract more dealers.
 Regular meetings and training sessions are organized to keep dealers informed about new products, industry trends, and best practices.

-10. Performance Monitoring
+j.
+Performance Monitoring